leangjia/blender_docs/manual/render/cycles/gpu_rendering.rst

 .. note::

-   One way to reduce memory usage is by using smaller resolution for texture.
+   One way to reduce memory usage is by using smaller resolution textures.
+   For example, 8k, 4k, 2k, and 1k image textures take up respectively 256MB, 64MB, 16MB and 4MB of memory.

 The Nvidia OpenGL driver lost connection with the display driver